 Incompatible Bluetooth Chipset

-Some chipsets, e.g. the CSR 85xx, do have problems when you try to reconnect the Gamepad.
+Some chipsets, e.g. the CSR 85xx or Intel AX200 (and variants like 3xxx), do have problems when you try to reconnect the gamepad.

 Some chipsets may need additional driver firmware to work correctly.
 Try installing